List of Speakers

 Ms. Cathy O’Dowd, Rock climber, mountaineer and author, South Africa

-Mr. Francesc Camp, Minister of Tourism and Environment of the Principality of Andorra
+Mr. Francesc Camp, Minister of Tourism and Trade of the Principality of Andorra

 Mr. George Chogovadze, Head of Georgian National Tourism Administration